 If you're snapping your own photos, consider basic composition rules:

 - Rule of Thirds: Imagine your photo split into a 3x3 grid.
 Place your face or eyes near the intersection points for a more visually appealing image.
+Most smartphone cameras have a grid overlay setting you can enable in the camera options to make this easier to execute in real time.

-- Leading Lines: Use lines in the background (such as fences, railings, or pathways) to direct the viewer’s eyes toward you.
+- Leading Lines: Use lines in the background (such as fences, railings, or pathways) to direct the viewer's eyes toward you.
+A straight path leading into the distance behind you, or a row of columns, can create depth that makes the photo feel more professional without any editing required.

 Background Selection: Find the Right Balance